-Vermont Technical College requires at least 120 credit hours to graduate with a bachelor's degree.
+Vermont Technical College requires a minimum of 120 credit hours to complete a bachelor's degree.

 Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.
 Vermont Tech accepts transfer credits.
 The school accepts AP creditbut not IB credits.
 Additionally, Vermont Tech has a summer session, so students can earn credits during the summer.

-NOTE: Around 37% of students who start college at Vermont Tech finish the requirements for graduation within six years.
+NOTE: Around 37% of students who start college at Vermont Tech complete all the credits required within six years.

 Vermont Tech offers an orientation program before the start of fall classes to prepare new students for college life.